Sandor van der Heide

-Sandor van der Heide (born 30 March 1978) is a Dutch football manager and former player, currently working as an assistant manager for SC Cambuur.
+Sandor van der Heide (born 30 March 1978) is a Dutch football manager and former player.

-Career
+Playing career

-Born in Ysbrechtum, Friesland, Van der Heide joined SC Cambuur, signing a professional contract in 1997.
+Born in Ysbrechtum, Friesland, Van der Heide joined Cambuur, signing a professional contract in 1997.

 He made his Cambuur debut in a 4–1 Eerste Divisie win over Telstar on 23 August 1997, coming on as a substitute for René van Rijswijk.

 Coaching career

-In March 2012 it was announced, that van der Heide would retire from professional football and join ONS Sneek as a playing assistant manager.
+In March 2012, it was announced that Van der Heide would retire from professional football and join ONS Sneek as a playing assistant manager.

-In May 2014, van der Heide returned to SC Cambuur as assistant manager of Henk de Jong but also stayed in a role as an advisor at ONS Sneek.
-On 10 November 2015, he stopped as assistant manager and continued as a scout and analyzer for the club.
-A few days later, he left the club and became manager of IJsselmeervogels.
-On 23 January 2017, he also accepted an offer from De Graafschap, becoming Henk de Jong's assistant manager on part-time, because he still was the manager of IJsselmeervogels.
-However, van der Heide decided to leave IJsselmeervogels with immediate effect on 17 August 2017 because he couldn't combine the two jobs.
-He was then hired on full-time by De Graafschap.
+In May 2014, van der Heide returned to Cambuur as assistant manager to Henk de Jong, while also remaining active as an advisor at ONS Sneek.
+On 10 November 2015, he stepped down as assistant manager at Cambuur and continued in a scouting and analysis role for the club.
+A few days later, he left the club entirely and was appointed manager of IJsselmeervogels.

+On 23 January 2017, Van der Heide also accepted a part-time role as assistant manager to Henk de Jong at De Graafschap, as he was still managing IJsselmeervogels at the time.
+However, on 17 August 2017, he decided to leave IJsselmeervogels with immediate effect, citing the difficulty of combining both roles.
+He was subsequently appointed full-time assistant manager at De Graafschap.

-Ahead of the 2019-20 season, he once again returned to SC Cambuur as assistant manager of Henk de Jong.
+Ahead of the 2019–20 season, Van der Heide once again returned to Cambuur as assistant manager to Henk de Jong.
+In the autumn of 2020, and again during the spring of 2021, he suffered from burn-out symptoms, which led to prolonged periods of absence during the 2020–21 season—a campaign in which Cambuur won the Eerste Divisie and secured promotion to the Eredivisie.

+Personal life

+After stepping back from day-to-day football coaching after leaving Cambuur in 2021, Van der Heide became active as an entrepreneur.
+Outside football, he owns several escape rooms as well as a beach club.